maubanel/GMS2-Space-Rocks/waves/README.md

 ##### `Step 13.`\|`SPCRK`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

-Open up **obj_game | Step** event script and remove the win condition by commenting it out.
-Lets say that your last wave is at 3 minutes (60 seconds * 3 minutes * 30 frames/second 5,400 frames), we can check for our win condition.
+Open up **obj_game | step** event script and remove the win condition by commenting it out.
+Lets say that your last wave is at 3 minutes (3 minutes * 60 seconds * 60 frames/second 10,800 frames), we can check for our win condition.
 We also want ot make sure that you have shot all the rocks in the game.
 So we will use **[instance_exists(obj)](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Asset_Management/Instances/instance_exists.htm)**.

 > You can give it an object_index to check for, in which case this function will return true if any active instances of the specified object exist in the current room. - GameMaker Manual